Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     - Query by capability.

-        The `GetAccountsByCapabilityType()` method of the [Tizen.Account.AccountManager.AccountService](https://samsung.github.io/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class allows the user to find all accounts with a specified capability type.
+        The `GetAccountsByCapabilityType()` method of the [Tizen.Account.AccountManager.AccountService](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class allows the user to find all accounts with a specified capability type.

-        ```
+        ```csharp
         IEnumerable<Account> accounts = null;
         accounts = AccountService.GetAccountsByCapabilityType("Custom");
         ```